ptdewey/resume-builder/README.md

-# Resume Builder
+# Rooibos

-A programmatic resume builder built using Go and Typst.
+Rooibos is a programmatic resume builder built using Go and Typst.

 ![example-resume](./assets/example.png)